OUR CHRISTIAN ROOTS

 - We believe that God raised Jesus from the dead and that the risen Christ lives today.

 - We believe that Jesus is our Savior.
-In Christ we receive abundant life and forgiveness of sins.
+Through faith in Christ we receive abundant life and forgiveness of sins.

 - We believe that Jesus is our Lord and that we are called to pattern our lives after his.